Normalisers of parabolic subgroups of Artin--Tits groups and Tits cone intersections: The reduced ribbon groupoid

+where $\Delta_K \in A^+$ denotes the positive lift of the longest element $w_K \in W_K$ (see Notation \ref{notation:longest_element}).
 Note that we are taking the reduced expression in \eqref{eqn:redribgen}, so that it is an element in $A^+$.
 Moreover, \eqref{eqn:redribgen} is the positive lift of \eqref{eqn:BHgen}, i.e.\ it is the image under the set-theoretic section $W \to A^+$ of the projection map $\pi:A\to W$.